CesarValiente/GeofencesDemoBaseProject/README.md

 	9.1 removeGeofences() in the MainActivity

 	9.2 getLocationClient() to GeofenceRemover, where we have an instance of this class

+The rest is everything in the GeofenceRemover too:

 Two different types of remove Geofences: